Scientology beliefs and practices: Eight dynamics

-Hubbard introduced the Scientology cross in the mid-1950s as a religious symbol for Scientology.
-The eight points of the cross symbolize the eight dynamics.
+Scientology teaches that life is best understood through eight "dynamics", or urges toward survival, ranging from the individual to the supreme being.
+The eight dynamics are: (1) the self; (2) sex and family; (3) groups; (4) humankind; (5) all life forms; (6) the physical universe (MEST); (7) spiritual beings; and (8) the supreme being or infinity.
+According to Hubbard, the optimum solution to any problem is the one that brings the greatest benefit to the greatest number of dynamics.
+Hubbard introduced the Scientology cross in the mid-1950s as a religious symbol for Scientology, with its eight points symbolizing the eight dynamics.

 Supreme being

-The Church of Scientology states that it has no set dogma on God and allows individuals to come to their own understanding of God.
-In Scientology, "vastly more emphasis is given to the godlike nature of the [individual] and to the workings of the human mind than to the nature of God."
-Hubbard did not clearly define God in Scientology.
-When pressed about their belief, Scientologists mention the "eighth dynamic" which they say is the "God dynamic".

-Scientologists affirm the existence of a deity without defining or describing its nature.
-L. Ron Hubbard wrote in his book Science of Survival, "No culture in the history of the world, save the thoroughly depraved and expiring ones, has failed to affirm the existence of a Supreme Being.
-It is an empirical observation that men without a strong and lasting faith in a Supreme Being are less capable, less ethical and less valuable."
-Instead of defining God, members assert that reaching higher states of enlightenment will enable individuals to make their own conclusions about the Supreme Being.
+Scientology does not define a specific doctrine of God, and members are encouraged to form their own understanding of a supreme being.
+Hubbard described the idea only in broad terms, placing greater emphasis on the spiritual potential of the individual than on the nature of a deity.

 Tone scale

-The tone scale is a key construct throughout Scientology and is used to gauge someone's value in society or determine how best to control or communicate with someone.
-Hubbard introduced the tone scale in his 1951 book Science of Survival and later expanded it.
+The tone scale is a numerical hierarchy of emotional states created by L. Ron Hubbard in Science of Survival (1951) and later expanded.
+Scientologists use it to describe and interpret human emotions and behavior, to gauge someone's value in society, and to determine how best to control or communicate with someone.
 The concept is a vertical scale of points from −40.0 to +40.0, each representing an emotion or other mental concept.
 The midpoint is 0.0, labelled "body death".
 From 0.0 upward is the emotional tone scale, including such points as apathy, grief, fear, anger, boredom, contentment, cheerfulness, enthusiasm, and serenity of beingness.
 Points below 0.0 are mental concepts rather than emotions, such as shame, blame, regret, sacrifice, hiding, and total failure.
 In common Scientology parlance, a person high on the tone scale is called uptone or high toned, and one low on the tone scale is called downtone or low toned.

 According to Hubbard, one's tone affects a person's attitude, their ability to relate with others, and even body odors.
 The higher on the scale, the more emotionally alive someone would be.
 Lower tones, Hubbard asserted, should be exiled from society.
 During the auditing process, the auditor is trained to observe the client's emotional state using the tone scale, to raise an individual on the tone scale and improve his abilities.